 All software is managed through version control.
+A merge request (MR) should be submitted for every change.

-Commits and patches should be for a single logical “change”, i.e. a single feature, single bug fix, etc.
+MRs should be for a single logical “change”, i.e. a single feature, single bug fix, etc.

-If refactoring, try to provide a refactor commit first, before any changes that required the refactor.
+If refactoring, try to provide a refactor MR first before any changes that required the refactor.
 This allows the SW AHG to determine that the refactor has not broken anything.

-The preferred way of providing larger software changes is directly checking them in into the version control server.
-Patches shall only be used for small changes or when checking in is not possible.
-Full software packages are not accepted.

-Please notify the software coordinators at the beginning of the implementation cycle, if the patch is going to be larger than 1000 lines of code (including refactoring).
+Please notify the software coordinators at the beginning of the implementation cycle, if a MR is going to be larger than 1000 lines of code (including refactoring).

 Log messages

-To illustrate the true author of a commit, append the following to the commit message: